How to Teach your Children about Money: A parent’s guide

 Teaching your children about money should ideally begin at an early age.
 Begin with simple concepts like identifying different coins and their values.

 Encourage them to count money and make simple purchases with your guidance.
 As they grow, introduce more complex ideas such as budgeting and saving.
+It may also be a good idea to determine the difference between financial planning and financial advice.

 Make Money Real